EdwardZH/OpenMatch_docs/experiments/treccovid.rst

 Models
 ------

-We mainly use `SciBERT <https://arxiv.org/pdf/1903.10676.pdf/>`__ base model for TREC-COVID related experiments.
+We use `SciBERT <https://arxiv.org/pdf/1903.10676.pdf>`__ base model for TREC-COVID experiments.
+`ReInfoSelect <https://arxiv.org/pdf/2001.10382.pdf>`__ and `MetaAdaptRank <https://arxiv.org/pdf/2012.14862.pdf>`__ frameworks
+are used to select more adaptive data for better performance of ranking models.

 training
 ~~~~~~~~